tingiskhan/pyfilter/README.md

 The currently implemented algorithms are
 1. [NESS](https://arxiv.org/abs/1308.1883)
 2. [SMC2](https://arxiv.org/abs/1101.1528)

-There are plans on implementing Iterated Filtering by Ionides et al.
+3. A preliminary version of Iterated Filter (IF2) by Ionides et al.

 ## Caveats
 Please note that this is a project I work on in my spare time, as such there might be errors in the implementations and